• ECTS

 The important role of errors and failures in science, serendipity

-Risk taking in science, how to learn from failure, fear,
+Risk-taking in science, learning from failure, fear,

 Critical thinking

-Innovation, creativity, how do we find out?
+Innovation, creativity, how do you find out?

 What to do when faced with an obstacle?